UdayKiranBayya/Chat/README.md

 # Chat
 A Simple App to just chat with yourself, when you're bored.

+## Note:
+* This tool is basically made for connecting 2 devices and having a chat with them, in and only in a local network(i.e, 2 devices connected to the same WiFi network, or to the mobile hotspot of the server.)
 ## Usage:
 ### Just after cloning into the project script.
 ``` git clone https://github.com/UdayKiranBayya/Chat.git ```